t-d-k/LibreCrypt/docs/FAQ.md

 * * *

 <a name="ex"></a>
-*Q: Does LibreCrypt encrypt my **entire** encrypted volume using my PKCS#11 token?*
+*Q: Does LibreCrypt encrypt my **entire** encrypted container using my PKCS#11 token?*

-*A:* No, just the volume's CDB/keyfile.
-Encrypting the entire volume would incur significant performance penalties due to the relatively low power of security tokens when compared to a PC, and need to transfer data **twice** over the USB connection (once to sending the encrypted/plaintext data, and again to receive the plaintext/cyphertext)
+*A:* No, just the container's CDB/keyfile.
+Encrypting the entire container would incur significant performance penalties due to the relatively low power of security tokens when compared to a PC, and need to transfer data **twice** over the USB connection (once to sending the encrypted/plaintext data, and again to receive the plaintext/cyphertext)

 * * *